 To create a hot spot effect, combine a button with a two-state multi-state object in which one state is blank.
 For example, tapping a button can trigger an image sequence or web content overlay.

-For additional examples of embedded overlays, including nesting slideshows within slideshows, see "Advanced Overlays" in the DPS Tips app.
+For additional examples of embedded overlays, including nesting slideshows within slideshows, see "Advanced Overlays" in the DPS Learn app.